Non-passenger and optional vehicle registration plates of Georgia

-The state of Georgia offers many specialty or optional license plates, most at an extra cost to motorists.
+The state of Georgia offers many specialty or optional license plates, most at an extra cost to motorists, in lieu of other Georgia license plates.
 Plates are also issued for non-passenger vehicles, such as trucks, school buses, and governmental vehicles.

 "...on my mind" base

 A number of types were issued on the 1998-dated "...on my mind" base, using the same general design as the standard passenger plates of the era.

 Unique designs

 During this time period, a number of types were also issued using unique designs:

 Non-passenger and specialty plates, 1990 to 1996

 A number of types were issued on the 1990-dated base, using the same general design as the standard passenger plates of the era.

 During this time period, a number of plates were issued using unique designs.

 1983 to 1989

 A number of types were issued on the 1983-dated base, using the same general design as the standard passenger plates of the era.

 During this time period, a number of plates were issued using unique designs.